Q. How do I receive financial aid funds?

 Q. How are loans generally set up?

 A. Loans are generally created to provide disbursements of three equal amounts, and the anticipated disbursement date is approximately one week before the start of each of term.
 In special circumstances, such as when a student will be graduating in one or two terms, we can originate the loan to be disbursed equally over one or two terms.
-Your Award Letter, available in myFielding once your loan has been originated, displays your loan period, loan amounts, and anticipated disbursement dates for each term.
+Your Financial Aid, available in myFielding Student Self-Service once your loan has been originated, displays your loan period, loan amounts, and first possible disbursement dates for each term.

 Q. How much can I borrow annually?